JingyanPang/SCD_Head/README.md

 ## Training
 Run the train.py file for network training
- --cfg select the configuration file for the network model --data choose your own dataset
+ "--cfg" select the configuration file for the network model "--data" choose your own dataset
---epochs train epoch
+"--epochs" train epoch
---batch-size total batch for all GPUs
+"--batch-size" total batch for all GPUs
---name save to project/name
+"--name" save to project/name
 ## Testing
 Run test.py for network testing
 --weights configure the weights of the trained network